docker/docs/ee/supported-platforms.md

 For stand-alone EE engines, they can be licensed using `docker engine activate`.

-Offline activation of stand-alone EE engines can be performed by downloading the license and using the command `docker engine activate .--license filename.lic`.
+Offline activation of stand-alone EE engines can be performed by downloading the license and using the command `docker engine activate --license filename.lic`.

-Additionally, Docker is now distributing the CLI as an installation package that can be separately from the Docker Engine - Enterprise.
-This now gives the Enterprise users the ability to install as many CLI packages as needed without using the Engine node licenses for client-only systems.
+Additionally, Docker is now distributing the CLI as a separate installation package.
+This gives the Enterprise users the ability to install as many CLI packages as needed without using the Engine node licenses for client-only systems.

 [Learn more about Docker Enterprise](/ee/index.md).